 What should I do if I encounter issues during the title transfer?

-If you face issues during the title transfer, make sure all documentation is complete and accurate.
+If you face issues during the title transfer, ensure all documentation is complete and accurate.
 Common problems include missing signatures or incorrect information.
 Consider visiting the DMV for assistance or checking their website for guidance.

 How can I avoid mistakes during the title transfer process?